timherren/Master-Thesis/DAG_Validator_Agent/README.md

 - **Mac / Windows**: Open Docker Desktop and wait for the whale icon to stop animating.
 - **Linux**: Run `sudo systemctl start docker` (or enable it at boot with `sudo systemctl enable docker`).

-Ollama runs in the background automatically after installation — you never need to open it manually.
+Ollama runs in the background automatically after installation, you never need to open it manually.

 ---